petedavisdev/petedavis.dev/_notes/blog-ideas.md

 # Blog

-## Hi, I'm Pete Davis
- - I've started this blog to share my learning about VuePress.
-I'm currently building some websites in my spare time and as a fan of Vue, I've found VuePress to be the perfect way to create JAMstack sites with great User Experience (UX) and Developer experience (DX).
-You will find how-to guides and code examples from my own projects that you can use in your projects.
- - [picture]
- - I am a Front-End Architect at the Royal College of Nursing.  where I writing about front-end development and UX.
-My current passion is creating JAMstack sites with VuePress.
- -
- -

 ## Using GitHub Projects to plan and manage your blog posts
 *A great blogging workflow for posts written in markdown*